natacasey/Automatic_Identification_of_Related_Languages/README.md

 ## Final classification model

-Multinomial Naïve Bayes with the maximum features of 1,000,000 had the highest performance for long and short versions of formal and informal text samles.
+Multinomial Naïve Bayes with the maximum features of 1,000,000 had the highest performance for long and short versions of formal and informal text samples.

 ## Results of the final model